open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 This is a `LogRecordProcessor` composite ensuring the log record passed to `OnEmit` of the configured `processors` do not share mutable data.
-For example, the `OnEmit` implementation of the fan-out processor can make a deep copy of the log record before passing it to each warpped processor.
+For example, the `OnEmit` implementation of the fan-out processor can make a deep copy of the log record before passing it to each wrapped processor.

 **Configurable parameters:**